Have you ever thought about where the toothbrush came from, and what people used before the modern toothbrush was invented?

 The ancient Egyptians made toothbrushes from frayed twigs, and scientists have found evidence in the form of teeth grooves that people used toothpicks and dental floss.
 Some cultures, such as the Chinese, even used “chewing sticks,” made from aromatic twigs.

 Next time you use brush your teeth, think about what it would feel like to use pig hair or a twig instead!

 Time for a checkup?
-Visit us at www.smilealaska.com!
+Visit us at new.smilealaska.com!